Dr Max Essex

 Deputy Chief Executive Officer

 Dr Mmalane graduated MD at the University of Tübingen, Germany in 1986.
 He joined Princess Marina Hospital in 1987.
 He went to Edinburgh for specialization in surgery in 1991 and obtained the Fellowship of the Royal College of Surgeons of Edinburgh in 1995.
 He completed an MSc in Orthopedics at the University College, London in 2001.
 He subsequently returned to Princess Marina Hospital as an orthopedic surgeon and was appointed Deputy Hospital Superintendent in 2003 and promoted to Superintendent in 2004.
 In 2005 he was deployed to the Ministry of Health as the Director of Clinical Services, a post he held until his retirement from the civil service in 2008.
-Dr Mmalane joined the BHP as Deputy Chief Executive Officer in 2009.
-Within the BHP his portfolio includes responsibilities for strategic objectives.
+In 2009 Dr. Mmalane joined the Botswana Harvard Partnership (BHP) and as Co-Director, he is responsible for the strategic objectives of the institute.
 Dr Mmalane has served on a number of boards, including the Motor Vehicle Accident Fund ofBotswana and the Cheshire Foundation, an NGO whose mission is to rehabilitate children with disabilities.

 Chief Operations Officer